 - Autonomic: this includes all of our bodily processes, from hair growth to digestion to cell repair, defending against foreign bodies, running our circulatory system etc. etc, etc. . .

 - Habits: Repetition creates a habit or pattern, which becomes an automatic response; a reminder to respond to a certain situation in a certain way.
-In practical terms, our habits are our lives, and most habits are extremely helpful – skillful driving, brushing one’s teeth, walking the dog, getting up in the morning, getting dressed… However, other habits are not helpful at all: smoking, overeating, laziness, addictive behavior… Once these detrimental habits become engrained, it is necessary to change them on the same unconscious level where they were formed.
-This is why hypnosis is considered to be the first line defense against so many negative habitual behaviors.
+In practical terms, our habits are our lives, and most habits are extremely helpful – skillful driving, brushing one’s teeth, walking the dog, getting up in the morning, getting dressed… However, other habits are not helpful at all: smoking, overeating, laziness, addictive behavior… Once these detrimental habits become ingrained, it is necessary to change them on the same unconscious level where they were formed.
+This is why hypnosis is considered to be the first line of defense against so many negative habitual behaviors.

-- While conscious working memory is very short-term (experience is very quickly digested and transferred to the long term memory bin), long-term memory itself is stored in the unconscious part of the mind.
+- While conscious working memory is very short-term (experience is very quickly digested and transferred to the long-term memory bin), long-term memory itself is stored in the unconscious part of the mind.
 It is here that we keep a permanent and comprehensive record of everything that happens to us throughout our lives*.
 These collected experiences and our perceptions of them cumulatively define our executive and emotional programming and dictate our responses to ongoing events.

 - And since our emotional makeups and responses are also stored in and deployed from the unconscious, desired changes must be addressed on that level as well.
 Like habits, some emotional response patterns are beneficial and some are detrimental.
 The thing is, habits and emotional responses can be highly interlinked.
 For example, a smoker’s first response to a stressful situation can often be to light cigarette.
 This is an example of a “bad pattern match” (as is smoking itself).
 In addition, many counter-productive emotional responses such as negative or self-limiting thinking can themselves become bad habits.
 These negative linked responses can also be dramatically altered through hypnosis.